amangarg95/kotlin-coroutines-interview-questions/README.md

 Main takeaway: This curated set covers fundamentals to advanced, with precise explanations, Android-focused patterns, and cross-question answers to help ace interviews and deepen real-world understanding.

-Note: Organized by topics aligning with the course chapters.
+Note: Organized by topics.
 Each item includes the main answer and two cross-questions with answers.

 ***

-## Chapter 1: Coroutine Fundamentals
+## Coroutine Fundamentals

 ### 1) What are Kotlin Coroutines and how do they differ from threads?